 Many Brown services are available for use as “on-campus”-only.
 Brown's VPN connects you to Brown's network when you are off-campus.
 You might use VPN to access campus-only resources like library resources or keyed software, or you might just want to secure your internet traffic when you are on public or untrusted wifi.

-VPN is Not Needed to:
+VPN is Not Needed from off-campus to: